GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/01-quickstart-dart.md

-# Quick Start: Dart
+# Quickstart: Dart

-This quick start discusses how to build and test a function locally as part of a normal developer workflow.
+This quickstart discusses how to build and test a function locally as part of a normal developer workflow.

 ## Prerequisites